Let's Get Dirty - Our Future Is Compost

 Other proposals range from feeding garbage to animals or sending garbage into space.
 At one time it was common to feed trash to hogs.9 However, this practice led to diseased meat and large amounts of manure.
 As a result, this method is no longer practiced.
 Goldstein also addresses the dumping of garbage into the ocean.
 Similar to smoke diffusing in the air, it was believed the ocean was large enough to disperse toxic chemicals and trash.
 However, bays began to fill, natural habitats were ruined, and garbage began to appear on beaches.
 Jones Beach, New York had a scare in the early 1990's when hospital waste began to appear on its beaches.
 For these reasons, ocean dumping proved to be an unacceptable practice.
 Some people support sending garbage into space.
 But rocket fuel is too expensive for such a practice.
 Additionally, sending garbage into space would mean losing some of earth's precious resources.
 All garbage is made of elements and materials that could some day be used again.

-local governments are not the only body promoting the growth of compost.
-From
+governments are not the only body promoting the growth of compost.
+From small efforts

-small efforts in people's backyards to expensive ventures in corporate composting
+in people's backyards to expensive ventures in corporate composting facilities, compost's

 What Is Compost, How Does It Work?